-Travel to Research Sites
+Travel to Clinical Sites

 Students are responsible for transportation to sites for their research each semester and for covering the cost of travel.
 It is the obligation of students to provide their own vehicle collision and/or bodily injury liability insurance for their personal vehicles.
 Neither the College of Nursing nor the University of South Carolina is responsible for the cost of any vehicle transportation or occurrences.
+Students must provide personal transportation to and from clinical locations, which may be assigned anywhere within an 80-mile radius of the College of Nursing.